robhost/UPDIAN/README.rst

 Updian does not need any databases, every data is stored by (mostly) empty flatfiles.
-It can manage a high number of servers, I've tested/used it with 100+ servers without any problems...
+It can manage a high number of servers, I've tested/used it with 100+ servers without any problems ...

 Actually, Updian only does "apt-get upgrade", not "dist-upgrade".
 So it's a good idea to run "apticron" or anything in parallel on the remote machines to